money-god/auction-keeper/README.md

 `--bid-check-interval <integer>, default 4` How often the keeper checks model processes for new bids

 **NOTE**: if you'd like to use Infura with your keeper and prefer the free-tier \(you do less than 100K requests per day\), `--block-check-interval` must be greater than `10` and `--bid-check-interval` must be greater than 180.
 However, this will make your keeper slower and it will not quickly bid in auctions.

+##### Flash swaps

+Flash swaps allow a keeper to participate in collateral auctions without any system coins.
+The flash swap borrows the system coin necessary for the collateral auctions, wins the collateral at a discount and transferred the won collateral back to the keeper, all in one transaction.
+Note: If the overall transaction is not profitable, the swap will fail.
+The the keeper only needs enough ether to pay for the gas of the swap.

+`--flash-swap` Turn on Uniswap flash swaps for collateral auctions.
+Not supported for `--type debt` or `--type surplus`

 #### Sharding/Settling